stfc-aeg/odin-react-workshop/README.md

 ### useAdapterEndpoint
 - Provides all the RESTful API methods to interact with the Odin Control Adapter Parameter Tree
-- Maintains a local copy of the Parameter tree and the Metadata, if the adapter supports it.
+- Maintains a local copy of the Parameter tree
+    - And the Metadata, if the adapter supports it.
 - Can be setup to make periodic requests of the Adapter to monitor updating data
 - Has error handling in case of HTTP errors, such as loss of connection or incorrectly done requests.